sphinx-contrib/confluencebuilder/README.rst

 Atlassian Confluence Builder for Sphinx
 =======================================

-Sphinx_ extension to build Confluence Wiki markup formatted files.
+Sphinx_ extension to build Confluence Wiki markup formatted files and optionally publish them to a Confluence server.

 Requirements